aksommerville/fullmoon4/README.md

 - - We're using straight `object-fit:contain` on a canvas that fills the entire available space.
 Will be tricky.
 - [ ] Finalize sound effects.
 - [ ] Bonfire: Fizzle and smoke when extinguished.
+- [ ] Hero's shadow when flying goes under the conveyor belts, but over would look more natural.
+Can anything be done?

 ### May